zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-310_840.md

     - *Convert all previous AWS sprints to ContinuousDevelopmentUnit, attach M&C to each one as ProofOfCompletion to SpanishAllocatedResourceQuota, merge if needed*
     - **Spanish is by far the most crutially pivotal language to drive output-intensive development because its related topics are directly related to real-world use case**
   - TOPIC Continuous Monkey Business Support
+    - `ROOT.CentralExecutiveFunction`
+      - *For comedy reasons, all monkey business MUST be public*
     - Antidote to Workplace Hell: Meta workspace
       - Business problem: *Godaddy...Google Suite...Ms Workspace...Kingsoft...Tencent...DD...What a mess*
     - **EMERGENCY OVERRIDE** **HW: Moral Cellular Automata Variation** --> Fullstack project